Take Ed McBain’s 87th Precinct thrillers.

 This is what made “The Cold Cold Ground” so fascinating for me.
 Even with the routine sounds of military helicopters, explosions and gun shots, even with nights lit by fires, life goes on.
 The milkman delivers each morning.
 The pretty neighbor next door flirts with the good-looking cop and not-so-subtly reminds him her husband is away.
 Potential relationships are endangered by one-night-stands.
 People gather in pubs and coffee shops.
 And cops have to go out and figure out who is killing people and chopping their hands off.

 Another key difference between this police porcedural novel and the McBain books is the narrative.
 Sean Duffy narrates his own adventure here, in the tradition of hard-boiled detectives everywhere.
-I mentioned Parker earlier, but I could have mentioned Chandler or Block or others.
-The comparison is, perhaps, not quite fair; Duffy strikes me as more introspective than the norm for a first-person detective novel narrator, and while he has a keen wit and a sharp sense of humor, he seldom seems to be a smart-ass just for the sake of being a smart-ass.
+However, Duffy strikes me as more introspective than the norm for a first-person detective novel narrator, and while he has a keen wit and a sharp sense of humor, he seldom seems to be a smart-ass just for the sake of being a smart-ass.

 Given the politics and factional rivalries involved, the book even delves into spy novel territory a bit before it wraps up its core mysteries.
 It also leaves the reader wanting more, as Duffy wonders just whose attentions he has drawn and just whose toes he may have stepped on.
 It is a great start to a series, and I look forward to reading on and seeing where it all goes.
 I have several Duffy novels to catch up on.